Emergency Department Acuity Assessment

 HIPAA compliant, anonymized data powers population level insights

 Clinical Training Platform

 Mednition makes training interesting, effective and productive.
 It delivers personalized clinical cases right to your clinician’s personal devices, tailored to their personal needs.
 It’s built on 10’s of thousands of real clinical case studies, validated by our team of clinical experts.
 The Mednition Clinical Training Platform will level up your team’s clinical reasoning skills at a fraction of the cost of traditional training.
 And it is far more engaging than conventional classroom based competency validation, where staff already knows 95 percent of the topic.

-This product is in limited beta.
-Contact us to learn more and see a demo.
+The Clinical Training Platform is in limited beta.
+Contact us to learn more.

 Contact us to schedule a demo

 Emergency Department Research